trgissel/consensys-webapp/server/README.md

 ## Prerequisite

-Follow the BUILD AND DEPLOY steps found at in the contract [README.md](../contracts/README.md)
+Follow the Build AND Deploy steps found at in the smart_contract [README.md](../smart_contracts/README.md)

 ### ENV SETUP